 A wellness program that is focused on behavior change will raise an employee’s health awareness, motivate them, provide the tools and skills they need to succeed, and support them with an environment that makes it easier to maintain healthy behaviors for life.

 This time-tested model for behavior change includes motivation, an important part of every wellness program.
-Outcomes-based wellness programs are the basis for much of employee wellness motivation.
+Outcomes-based wellness programs are undoubtedly the basis for much of employee wellness motivation.

 The time-tested model for behavior change includes motivation, an important part of every wellness program.